CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 You can access elements in an array using the **index** of an element with **bracket notation**

 **🔔 Remember:** All arrays start at position 0!
 To access the first element in an array, you need to access index `0`, the second element at `1`, the fifth at `4` and so forth.
-This is called zero indexed arrays.
+This is called zero-based indexed arrays.
 There are some [very intense reasons for this](http://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html), but most people just accept it and move on.

 ```js
 let students = ["Ahmed", "Maria", "Atanas", "Nahidul", "Jack"];